22323 Dewdney Trunk Rd.

 Mon – Fri 8:00 – 4:30

 Electrical Service Upgrade

-Your electrical service is the system which brings power from the electrical utility provider (BC Hydro) to your home.
+Your electrical service is the system which brings power from the electrical grid (BC Hydro) to your home or business.
 There are 2 different types.

 Panel Replacement or Upgrade

 This involves disconnecting power to the building, removing the existing electrical panel, then installing a new panel.
 The grounding and bonding systems are inspected to confirm they are intact.

 Grounding: Approximately 70% of the homes where we have replaced the electrical panel have had no grounding system prior to our work.
 In older homes (25+ years old) the main water line has often been replaced.
 The original main water line was copper and this was also the grounding for the electrical system.
 When the original copper line is removed and the new PVC (plastic) water line is installed the home has no grounding system.
 The electrical system ground has essentially been disconnected from the earth.
 Check at your main water shut-off inside the building.
 There is a clamp that attaches a copper wire to the water lines.
 If you do not have a minimum of 10 ft of copper water line in the earth at this point you have no ground.
 The solution is to install an approved grounding plate or grounding rods.

 Bonding: All metal plumbing, waste or natural gas lines in the building must be bonded (electrically connected) together.
 Usually natural gas lines installed after the home was built have not been connected to the bonding system.
 There should be a visible clamp connection from the metal plumbing and gas lines to the electrical panel.
 If not, the solution is to install a copper wire from the metal lines to the bond connection in the electrical panel.

 Often this is all that’s needed if you need space for new circuits or an addition or renovation.
 The sub-panel is installed close to the original main electrical panel or where the new circuits will be needed (outbuilding, suite, new kitchen etc.).